Aider-AI/aider/docs/benchmarks.md

 ## Conclusions

-Based on these benchmarking results, aider will continue to usea `whole` for gpt-3.5 and `diff` for gpt-4.
+Based on these benchmarking results, aider will continue to use `whole` for gpt-3.5 and `diff` for gpt-4.
 While `gpt-4` gets slightly better results with the `whole` edit format, it significantly increases costs and latency compared to `diff`.
 Since `gpt-4` is already costly and slow, this seems like an acceptable tradeoff.